 The Brightvision base has the two large faint “D” shapes on the base (There is a large faint “D” shape surrounding each set of axle holes – these “D” shapes have the flat part of the “D” bordering the center portion of the blank base).
 Look closely at the picture above and you will see them, The originals have a full circle instead of a “D” shape.
 If you have the word Mattel on the base and the “D” shapes are missing, you have an S.A.L.
 RLBB.
 Also, look closely into the suspension holes on the S.A.L. base pictured above.
 Notice that the casting around the suspension nubs is not exactly clean.
 Another tell-tale sign.

 Now let’s focus on the underside of the engine, which is cast into the base.
 Here’s a side-by-side comparison of a BV and an S.A.L.
 The BV one is the shiny one on the right.
 If you look closely at the BV example, you can count the 8 bolt heads that hold the oil pan on.
 The other does not have that detail at all.
 Look how big the post hole is on the S.A.L. base.
 It’s that big so it can receive the oversized post of the body.
 Now look at the transmission case on the BV base.
 Notice that there is a clear oval shaped depression in the center.
-On the other, there is a circular protrusion!
+On the other, there is a circular protrusion or bump!
 There is a big difference between sunken in and sticking out!
 If there is one quick detail to look at to tell them apart, this is it.
 If the transmission case has a bump instead of a depression, it’s an S.A.L.
 They obviously did not spend much time on these details.
 If you happen to have a Side Loader at home, pull it out and compare it.
 You will find that it is almost identical to the BV base in the motor area.

 If that’s not enough, here’s a picture of a BV text base side by side with the S.A.L. text base.
 Can you see the faint “D” shapes around the axle holes on the BV?
 Look at your side-loader base and see if you can detect the circular shape around the axle holes.
 Part of the circle is actually on the extended weight that drops out of the base!